Search

 Near the top of the list when evaluating flow meter specs is flow meter accuracy.
 Accuracy is how close a measurement is to the actual true value passing through a system.
 Expressed as a percentage (i.e. +/- 1%) accuracy represents how close the meter's output is to its calibrated parameters.
 Generally, the lower the percentage, the more accurate a meter is.

 However, accuracy is not the only side of the coin.
 Repeatability, or the production of like outcomes under the same conditions, is perhaps even more important when evaluating which flow meter to choose.
-This is because accuracy is only reliable so far in as its consistency.
+This is because accuracy is only reliable so far as its consistency.
 As you can see below, repeatability is possible without high accuracy, but high accuracy is not achievable without repeatability.

 Flow meter accuracy & repeatability